2020PB/police-brutality/reports/Alabama.md

 * https://twitter.com/greg_doucette/status/1268397070563414016

-### Police preemptively tear gas peaceful protestors | June 3rd
+### Police preemptively tear gas peaceful protesters | June 3rd

-A Huntsville PD Lieutenant stated that they used tear gas on protestors before violence occurred, adding that "they weren't going to roll the dice".
+A Huntsville PD Lieutenant stated that they used tear gas on protesters before violence occurred, adding that "they weren't going to roll the dice".

-Footage taken of a protestor in a garage after shows bruises consistent with rubber bullet rounds.
+Footage taken of a protester in a garage after shows bruises consistent with rubber bullet rounds.
 Another image shows a bloody wound allegedly caused by a rubber bullet.

 tags: tear-gas, tear-gas-canister, rubber-bullet, shoot, protester